Using credit cards to get by is really a sign of falling behind.

 The way you feel about finance can be a funny thing.
 A positive money mindset can push you to achieve results where a negative attitude would lead to failure.
 At the same time, feelings of complacency can be dangerous.
 You may be satisfied just getting by when really, you’re one financial emergency away from hardship.

 This is where Renee was when she came to Consolidated Credit.
 She used her credit cards for everyday expenses here and there.
 In her mind, she was getting by.
-But it soon became clear that getting by was getting her anywhere.
+But it soon became clear that “getting by” was actually making her fall behind.
 Renee needed a new strategy AND a new attitude about her finances.

 Renee’s challenges with debt started during school…